6 Best Chainsaw Bars of 2023 – Top Picks, Reviews & Guide

 1. Husqvarna 20 Inch Chainsaw Bar – Best Overall

 The Husqvarna 20-Inch Chain Saw Bar is built with heavy-duty, professional materials.
-It’s easy to install on many Husqvarna chainsaws, and is short enough to be portable.
+It’s easy to install on many Husqvarna chainsaws and is short enough to be portable.
 It has a high-performance, low-vibration chain that can be adjusted easily.
-In case you ever have to replace the chain, you do need to be aware that only Husqvarna chains can be used on Husqvarna bars.
+If you ever have to replace the chain, you need to be aware that only Husqvarna chains can be used on Husqvarna bars.

-All in all, we think that this is one of the best chainsaw bars out there (if you have a Husqvarna chainsaw).
+All in all, we think that it’s the best overall chainsaw bar (if you have a Husqvarna chainsaw).

 2. STIHL Rollomatic 20 Inch Chainsaw Bar

-The STIHL Rollomatic E Chain Saw Bar is a three-part guide bar that’s made out of high-grade steel and has slip-resistant sprockets.
+The STIHL Rollomatic E Chain Saw Bar is a three-part guide bar made of high-grade steel with slip-resistant sprockets.
 It’s easy to install and suitable for all users, from the novice to the professional.
-This bar burrs faster than most other bars, and it is laminated, which can reduce the strength of the bar.
+The bar burrs faster than most other bars, and it is laminated, which can reduce the strength of the bar.

 3. Husqvarna 18-Inch Pixel Chainsaw Bar

-The Husqvarna 18-Inch Pixel Chain Saw Bar is a lightweight, low-vibration bar that doesn’t have any grease ports for you to deal with.
+The Husqvarna 18-Inch Pixel Chain Saw Bar is a lightweight, low-vibration bar with no grease ports for you to deal with.
 That is good, for the most part, but you can’t grease the sprocket, so it jams up quickly.

 It’s small enough that it’s compatible with most Husqvarna chainsaws, and it has a rust-resistant coating to give the blade a longer shelf life.
-It does tend to bog down when cutting some hardwoods, though, due to the smaller size of the bar.
+It can bog down when cutting some hardwoods due to the smaller size of the bar.

 4. Oregon 20 Inch Chainsaw Bar & Chain for Stihl